timothylimyl/Vision-Backbone/readme.md

 - **Re-designing core network architecture.** Worth to try widening using different/custom operations on each branch.
 Next, you can also experiment with either adding or concatenating the features from different branch or even features from a different layer.

-- **Use SOTA activation functions.** Try more advanced activation functions other than ReLU and compare results.
+- **Use SOTA activation functions.** Try more advance/different activation functions other than ReLU and compare results.

 #### 2. Model Optimisation